RomanenkovDV/arch/README.md

 Arch installation scripts

-1) connect with iwctl
+1) connect using iwctl
-2) make partitions using fdisk
+2) make partitions
-    - 512 (EFI type)
+    - 512M (EFI type)
-    - Rest
+    - All the remaining space

 3) Install the system
 ```